-Common: extrapyramidal disorder, stupor\, somnolence, convulsion\, memory impairment, headache, nystagmus, dizziness (for intravenous injection, dizziness may occur within few minutes and it usually resolves spontaneously within a few minutes.)
+Common:extrapyramidal disorder, stupor\, somnolence, convulsion\, memory impairment, headache, nystagmus, dizziness

-Uncommon: coma\, encephalopathy\, lethargy\(see below), reversible parkinsonism, ataxia, paresthesia Uncommon: Aggravated convulsions (see "Warnings").
+Uncommon coma\, encephalopathy\, lethargy\(see below), reversible parkinsonism, ataxia, paresthesia Uncommon: Aggravated convulsions (see "Warnings").

 Rare: reversible dementia associated with reversible cerebral atrophy, cognitive disorder.

 \Stupor and lethargy sometimes leading to transient coma /encephalopathy; they were isolated or associated with an increase in the occurrence of convulsions whilst on therapy, and they decreased on withdrawal of treatment or reduction of dosage.
 These cases mostly occurred during combined therapy (in particular with phenobarbital or topiramate) or after a sudden increase in valproate doses.